ashwin19971/Ecommerce-Web-APIs/README.md

 # GET, POST, DELETE AND UPDATE THE PRODUCTS

-PROJECT START STEPS:

-    Pre-requisites:
-    1. Install node, npm
+Initialize project by following steps:

-    2. Install express (npm install express --save)
+Install node, npm, express

-    Steps:
-    1. To run this application, do the following:
-        1.a.
-Go to the project root directory.
+Go to the project root directory npm install npm start
-        1.b.
-Run the following commands respectively in the terminal/command line to build and run the app:
-            - npm install
-            - npm start

-    2. Go to http://localhost:8080 in your browser to view it.
+Open url http://localhost:8080/ in browser to view it.